servuscms/servus/README.md

 * All content and settings stored as **plain text**.
 Except, of course, images or other media you have as content.
 Not in a SQL database, not in "the cloud", not in "some Nostr relays"... but in plain text files on the machine running Servus.
 * As a corolary of the above, a *full backup* is just an `rsync` command... or a `.zip` file.
 Download a copy of it to your laptop, write a script that imports it to another CMS, search it, copy-paste parts of it to other places...
 * All content served to the readers is **plain HTML served over HTTP(S)**.
 No Javascript that generates UI elements on the client side, no Javascript that queries Nostr relays or uses background HTTP requests to get content from the server.
 What you get is a plain "website" that you can open in any web browser or even using `wget`.
-* The **admin interface** however is a Javascript client-side app, because signing of Nostr events has to be done by your web browser.
-You don't want your Nostr private key sitting around on some VPS.
 * **Support for "themes"**. *Simple* doesn't mean ugly nor does it mean it should be limited in any way.
 Avoiding unnecessary client-side technologies doesn't mean the websites built using Servus need to look "old school" or be limited in functionality.
 In fact, themes *can* use Javascript *if they want to* - for certain effects, etc. The goal is to not *require* Javascript as part of the overall architecture, not to avoid it at any cost.
 * **Multiple websites** that can be separately administered in one instance.
 So you will be able to, for example, self-host your personal website, your business's website and have your uncle host his blog, all with a single Servus instance.